SlavaCat118/ExprEvol/README.md

 # howto
 - Download both .py files and run expression.py
-- Past the returned GMIC command into a gmic command prompt
+- Paste the returned GMIC command into a gmic command prompt